influxdata/telegraf/plugins/outputs/opensearch/README.md

 ### Permissions

-If you are using authentication within your Elasticsearch cluster, you need to create a account and create a role with at least the manage role in the Cluster Privileges category.
-Overwise, your account will not be able to connect to your Elasticsearch cluster and send logs to your cluster.
+If you are using authentication within your Opensearch cluster, you need to create a account and create a role with at least the manage role in the Cluster Privileges category.
+Overwise, your account will not be able to connect to your Opensearch cluster and send logs to your cluster.
 After that, you need to add "create_indice" and "write" permission to your specific index pattern.

 ### Required parameters

-* `urls`: A list containing the full HTTP URL of one or more nodes from your Elasticsearch instance.
+* `urls`: A list containing the full HTTP URL of one or more nodes from your Opensearch instance.
 * `index_name`: The target index for metrics.
 You can use the date specifiers below to create indexes per time frame.